scholarsportal/Dataverse-Data-Explorer/README.md

 For Dataverse `v4.16` the corresponding manifest json files are `DataCuration_v4.16.json` and `DataCurationLocalConfigure_v4.16.json`.

-For Dataverse `v4.17` the corresponding manifest json files are `DataCuration_v4.17up.json` and `DataCurationLocalConfigure_v4.17up.json`.
+For Dataverse `v4.17` or above, the corresponding manifest json files are `DataCuration_v4.17up.json` and `DataCurationLocalConfigure_v4.17up.json`.

 The difference between `4.16` and `4.17` is two new parameters introduced in `4.17`: `"scope"` and `"localeCode"`.